Tuzos UAZ: History

 The team was established in 1990 having intermittent appearances in the Second and Third Division leagues of Mexico.

 In 2009 the team was refounded and registered in the Liga de Nuevos Talentos, currently Serie B de México, in the 2009–10 season the team was based in Fresnillo, and remained in the league until 2013.
 In 2013 the team was promoted to the Liga Premier de Ascenso, current Serie A de México, because UAZ bought the Real Saltillo Soccer franchise.
 In 2017 the team was returned to Serie B de México because it did not meet the requirements to participate in Serie A.

 In the 2018–19 season, the team returned to Serie A after meeting the participation requirements.
 At the end of the tournament, the team was runner-up in the league after being defeated by Loros UdeC.

 The team won its first official championship in the 2022 Apertura Tournament after defeating Tampico Madero by an aggregate score of 2–3.

+In August 2026, the first team went on hiatus for the 2026–27 season due to university budget issues.
+However, UAZ did remain in competition with the Liga TDP team.